ClosingBracket/osv/README.md

 - `libcrypt.so.1` (_44 K_)

-The equivalent static version of `libstdc++.so.6` is actually linked `--whole-archive` so that any C++ apps can run without having to add `libstdc++.so.6` to the image.
+The equivalent static version of `libstdc++.so.6` is actually linked `--whole-archive` so that any C++ apps can run without having to add `libstdc++.so.6` to the image (whether it needs it or not).
 Finally, OSv kernel comes with ZFS implementation which in theory later can be extracted as a [separate library](https://github.com/cloudius-systems/osv/issues/1009).
 The point of this is to illustrate that comparing OSv kernel size to Linux kernel size does not quite make sense.